 You find more information about training activities further down on this web page.

-Through the centre, your company gets access to competence within HPC, HPDA, ML, AI, and other digitalization aspects at your disposal.
+Through the competence centre, your company gets access to competence within HPC, HPDA, ML, AI, and other digitalization aspects at your disposal.
 We aid our customers in best practices in:

 - software development